day8/re-com/README.md

 ## Parameter Validation

+We make mistakes.
+We often get re-com parameters wrong: suppying  `onmouseover` when it should have been `on-mouse-over`, or `center` when it should have been `centre`, or we pass in a string when it should have been  a keyword.

-Further, we have added a layer of parameter validation.
-Every component has an associated vector of maps which contains metadata for each parameter...info like the name, data type, whether it's required, default value and so on.
+re-com tries to catch these kinds of mistakes.
+Every re-com component has a spec for its parameters.
+Info like the name, data type, validation fucntions, default value and so on.

-Each component parameter can also have a validation function which is called on each render, to make sure the data type is correct or the parameter value is contained in the list of expected values.

-If a parameter name is not recognised, or if a required parameter is not specified, or the validation function fails, the validation spits out an exception to the console, explaining what went wrong.

-This will save a lot of development time by catching common (but sometimes very subtle and hard to track down) mistakes.

-Incidentally, this vector is also used to create the "Named Parameter" tables in the demo app.

-Finally, we make use of the in-built goog.DEBUG variable (which is definable in `project.clj`) to deactivate this parameter validation for production code.
-Simply include the following line in the production build id:
+In dev mode, all parameters are validated.
+In production, that overhead is removed.

+If a problem is found, helpful (we hope) messages are displayed in the console.

+re-com uses `goog.DEBUG` to determine dev builds from production builds.
+For dev builds, do nothing.
+For production builds, in your `project.clj` ensure we have this:

 ```Clojure
 :closure-defines {:goog.DEBUG false}